 Start boiling the water for the pasta (omit if your pasta does not need to be boiled).

-Preheat the oven to 400F and have the rack in the middle of the oven.
+Preheat the oven to 400 F and have the rack in the middle of the oven.

-Making the filling: In a pan, sauté bacon (optional) and mushrooms in a little oil for 5-10 minutes.
-Transfer into a bowl.
+Making the filling: In a pan, sauté bacon (optional) and mushrooms in a little oil for 5- 10 minutes.
+Transfer into a larger bowl.
 Meanwhile wash and take stems off the spinach.
-If using frozen spinach of course no need to do it.
+(If using frozen spinach of course no need to do it).
 Sauté in a little oil and water.
 Remove and try to drain off water.
 Chop spinach well and transfer into the bowl.
-Add mashed feta cheese, tomato sauce, 1 egg, garlic, 1 Tbsp of the Italian seasoning (see recipe above).
-Mix.
+Add mashed feta cheese, mushrooms, 1 egg, garlic, 1 Tbsp of the Italian seasoning (see recipe above).
+Add sautéd bacon if used.
+Mix. set aside.

 Preparing the béchamel sauce.
-It is not too hard, just follow the steps.
+It is not too hard, just follow these steps.
 I used a whisk.
-Warm up 5 Tbsp of butter on low heat, when melted increase the heat to medium high and add the flour slowly, stirring continuously.
+Use a double boiler.
+In the top pot, warm up 5 Tbsp of butter on low heat, when melted increase the heat to medium high and add the flour slowly, stirring continuously.
 Then start adding the milk very slowly, stirring after each addition and wait for a minute to let the flour mixture soak up the milk.
 When you start seeing bubbles, it is done.
-Take off heat.
-Grate some nutmeg.
-Add 1/2 cup of Gruyere cheese (optional) and 2 egg yolks.
-Last time I forgot the eggs and the sauce was still fine.
-So I will add here that it is optional especially if you are already adding cheese.
+Remove it from the heat.
+Grate some nutmeg, add 1/2 cup of Parmesan cheese and 1 egg.
 Mix well.
-I use a double boiler but is not necessary.

-Assembling the lasagna: Put a thin layer of the béchamel sauce or tomato sauce on the bottom of a 3 Qt size baking dish.
-(2Qt size will work ok too).
+Assembling the lasagna: Put half the tomato sauce on the bottom of a 3 Qt size baking dish.
 Place 1 layer of the pasta strips on the bottom of the pan.
 Put the filling on top of the pasta, followed by the fresh mozzarella balls (cut up if using the larger balls), pour the béchamel sauce and top it all with another layer of the pasta.
-Spread some pasta sauce and the shredded mozzarella cheese on the top.
-Sprinkle some Italian spice on the top.
+Spread some pasta sauce and the shredded Parmesan cheese on the top.

-Turn the oven heat down to 375F and put the lasagna in the oven.
-Bake for 25-30 minutes or until the top is nice and golden brown.
+Turn the oven heat down to 375 F and put the dish in the oven.
+Bake for 30 – 35 minutes or until the top is nice and golden brown.

 Serve hot with a little grated Parmesan cheese and fresh parsley on the top.
 I really enjoyed a glass of red wine with the dish.
-I felt like I was in Italy!
-I would recommend this bottle of red wine if you are looking for one to try (please see details above in Ingredients).
+It felt like I was in Italy!
+I would recommend a bottle of red wine if you are looking for one to try (please see details above in Ingredients).

 Chana masala is a delicious Indian dish that would be great for the spring.
 I still vividly remember the first time I had chana masala at a friend’s house.
 He had us over for dinner when his parents came to visit from India like 25 years ago.
 I did not even recognize the chickpeas … I actually thought they were chestnuts.
 I never got the recipe but his mother gave me some tips.
 (Thanks to the internet I found this recipe on line and I think it is very close to what we had that night).

 Chana means garbanzo beans and is the main ingredient in the dish.
-IMO it is crucial to prepare these beans properly.
+The secrete to this dish is to prepare these beans properly.
 I remember our friend’s mother told me to cook the beans for a long time.
 They should be cooked for 3 hours or you can use a pressure cooker according to its instructions, of course.
 Cooking for this long will soften the beans and let the flavors come out.
 So if time is not an issue, I would recommend home cooked chickpeas instead of using the canned ones.
 The canned beans will not have the same results for sure.

 Garam masala is the main spice in the dish.
 It is not just one spice but is actually a cleverly chosen mixture of a few spices: fennel seeds, star anise, mace, black cardamom.
 It is nicely balanced so one flavor will not overwhelm the dish.
 You can blend it yourself or you can just buy it.
 (I ended up buying it at the store).